NVIDIA-AI-IOT/deepstream_python_apps/apps/deepstream-ssd-parser/custom_parser_guide.md

 **4.1.4 - add_obj_meta_to_frame**

-* An obj_meta is created and filled with
+* An obj_meta is created and filled with:

     * dimension and position information.

-    * detection confidence
+    * detection confidence.

-    * label name
+    * label name.

-    * class id
+    * class id.

-    * text to be displayed on the box around the object
+    * text to be displayed on the box around the object.

 * This obj_meta is added to the frame.